hicsail/intact-backend/README.md

 It is expected that the participants will take their studies at different, staggered times (as opposed to a coordinated baseline date followed by a coordinated follow-up date), and that the admin(s) will retrieve the data repeatedly and periodically.

 # Developer notes

+## Integration with INTACT front-end

+The front-end repository is [here](https://github.com/hicsail/intact-app).
+The front-end needs to be configured with this server's POST /tests endpoint to register test results (see #3 above); this is done by setting the `VITE_TEST_ENDPOINT` environment variable.
+An example value to set this to would be `https://intact-backend.sail.codes/tests`.
+Make sure that the URL protocol is **https** and that there is **no trailing slash** on the URL - any automatic redirects will cause problems with CORS preflight requests.

 ## Authentication and Authorization